Sunday, May 4, 2003

 Click here for More AQS Pictures

 We also visited Smithland, where we saw the historic Smithland mansion, which is no longer open to visitors.
 We rode a ferry across the Ohio River to Cave in Rock State Park in IL.
-The cave was used by outlaws (sort of river highwaymen) in the early days but is now just an interesting place to visit.
-We also drove to Elizabethtown, home of the historic Rose Hotel (oldest continuously operating hotel in IL up to 1967 when it closed -- it has since been renovated and reopened), with a lovely setting overlooking the Ohio River.

 Wednesday, April 23, 2003